Martin Lewis highlights ‘major holes’ in Lifetime Isas

 Mr Lewis told the committee: “Many people think that if you add 25% and take off 25% you get back to where you started.
 You don’t.
 You end up with 6.25% less than where you started.”

-Mr Lewis also highlighted the static £450,000 house purchase cap, which can put people off saving into a Lisa in the first place.
+Mr Lewis also highlighted how the static £450,000 house purchase cap can put people off saving into a Lisa in the first place.

 He said: “We have a succession of young people who are saving in the vehicle they have been encouraged to save in by the state, who are then trying to use their savings to buy a first-time property, but due to house price inflation their property has just tripped above the £450,000 level.